Surcharge Fees

 Mastercard has specific rules regarding surcharging, which are designed to protect consumers from excessive fees.
 Here are some key rules to keep in mind:

-Merchants in certain U.S. states are prohibited from imposing surcharge fees on credit card transactions, including Mastercard transactions.
+Merchants in certain U.S. states are prohibited from imposing surcharge fees on credit card transactions, including MasterCard transactions.
 As of March 2023, these states include California, Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma, and Texas.
 However, merchants in these states can offer discounts to customers who pay with cash or another form of payment.

 American Express Surcharge Fee Rules (Amex)